 - To develop a set of core competencies for gastrostomy care to address the lack of education and training of health care assistance and health professionals.

 - To develop a toolkit to assist facilities within LHDs implement the NSW Health Nutrition Care policy directive.

 - To investigate, and if required, help address, the need for nutrition standards for inpatient groups with specific nutritional needs such as those in mental health inpatient facilities and spinal rehabilitation units.

-- Development of an evidence-based nutrition care policy and nutrition standards to guide the provision of food and nutrition in hospitals, including the NSW Health Nutrition care policy, Nutrition Standards for Adults, Therapeutic Diet Specifications for Adults, Nutrition Standards for Paediatrics and Therapeutic Diet Specifications for Paediatrics.
+- Development of an evidence-based nutrition care policy and nutrition standards to guide the provision of food and nutrition in hospitals, including the Nutrition Standards for Adults, Therapeutic Diet Specifications for Adults, Nutrition Standards for Paediatrics and Therapeutic Diet Specifications for Paediatrics.

 - Facilitation of the national working group, which developed a mainstream nutrition criterion in EQuIP 5.

 - Facilitated the establishment of an enteral feeding contract that allows Home Enteral Nutrition (HEN) consumers and carers to purchase formula and equipment at NSW state contract prices – improving access and affordability of essential supplies for consumers and their families.